Surprise Proposal in Portugal: Step-by-Step Guide

 Photographer coordination and discreet signal

-A discreet proposal photographer should blend in and already know the plan.
-The goal is to keep your partner comfortable while ensuring the timing is perfect.
-The simplest method is agreeing on a short cue.
+A good proposal photographer blends in and already knows the plan.
+The goal is to keep your partner relaxed while the timing is perfect.
+One clear cue is all it takes.

 The discreet signal